ChanchitoFinance/ChanchitoDocumentation/docs/spikes/payment-gateways.md

 LIBELULA_SANDBOX_MODE=false
 ```

-### 3. Virtual Cards (AirTM, Takenos, etc.)
+## Virtual Cards (AirTM, Takenos, etc.)

 <div align="center">
   <img src="https://moneybase.com/wp-content/uploads/2022/02/virtual-cards.png" width="400"/>
 </div>

 **Overview**: This is not a traditional payment gateway but rather a solution using US-issued virtual cards (Visa) from AirTM or Takenos that can be used with any payment processor that accepts international cards.
-This approach is increasingly popular in our country for receiving international payments.
+This approach is increasingly popular in Bolivia for receiving international payments.
+However, as discovered, using these virtual cards with payment gateways still requires mandatory enterprise formation (LLC, unipersonal enterprise with NIT, etc.) - individual freelancers cannot register directly with gateways.
+Virtual cards provide a workaround for receiving payouts but do not eliminate the enterprise requirement for gateway integration.

 **Requirements**: